hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/032_what_is_religion.md

 utterance is a cry, a protest against the bondage in which it finds itself.
 This longing for freedom produces the idea of a Being who is absolutely free.
 The concept of God is a fundamental element in the human constitution.
-In the Vedanta, Sat-chit-ânanda (Existence-Knowledge-Bliss) is the highest concept of God possible to the mind.
+In the Vedanta, Sat-chit-ānanda (Existence-Knowledge-Bliss) is the highest concept of God possible to the mind.
 It is the essence of knowledge and is by its nature the essence of bliss.
 We have been stifling that inner voice long enough,